 One of Gimli’s favorite games, cone or not, is to play chase.
 At the dog park he will bait other dogs to chase him, and does the same at home by prancing past me carrying a toy.
 Gimli doesn’t bound through the house when we play chase, rather he walks at whatever speed I chase him.
 Chase was good to get some exercise on rainy days that would get his sutures wet outside.
 If your dog is on restricted movement, or will not do this relatively calmly, chase may not be for you.

 Sprinkle a few treats around the house for your dog to find.
 Give them extra time with their rawhide.
 Gimli couldn’t use his front paws because of his cone to chew on anything small, like his yak cheese.
 But he could stand and gnaw on his rawhide.
 Find some extra special treats to spoil your dog with.
 Gimli couldn’t go to the dog park while in his cone, and was pretty restricted on walks so additional treats helped keep him happy.

 More treats may not be the healthiest habit to keep up with for the long run, but they can help to keep your dog happy for a few weeks.
 Once your dog is cone free you can ease back into exercise to get them back in shape.
 We didn’t have any issues with Gimli putting on weight during his cone time though.
 Must be that young metabolism.

 Configure Your House

 Gimli struggled to navigate between our couch and coffee table with his extra volume from the cone.
-We scooted it away to help him.
+We scooted furniture around to help him.
 He could go up the 3 stairs to get into our front window, but struggled to go down in his cone.
 We moved his stairs, preventing him from using them at all.
 Gimli didn’t fit well in his crate with his extra bulky cone, so we set an ex pen up for him instead.
 It might be difficult to tell ahead of time what you’ll need to adjust for your pup.
 Keeping an extra eye on their navigation helps.